Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 sudo DOKKU_TAG=v0.35.0 bash bootstrap.sh

-Then configure via the web installer or CLI:
+Then configure via the web installer or straight CLI:

 # Add your SSH key